-To navigate in Lightning Experience, Lightning communities, or the Salesforce mobile app, define a PageReference object.
+To navigate in Lightning Experience, Experience Builder sites, or the Salesforce mobile app, define a PageReference object.
 The pageReference type generates a unique URL format and defines attributes that apply to all pages of that type.
+For Experience Builder sites, depending on the page type, the pageReference property requirements can differ between LWR sites and Aura sites.